Alec Baldwin will be charged with involuntary manslaughter in 'Rust' shooting death

 A review of evidence in the case "clearly shows a pattern of criminal disregard for safety" on the film's set, Reeb added.

+Baldwin's attorney, Luke Nikas, called the decision to file charges "a terrible miscarriage of justice" and a distortion of a tragedy.

+The actor "relied on the professionals with whom he worked, who assured him the gun did not have live rounds," Nikas said in a statement to NPR.
+"We will fight these charges, and we will win."

 In October 2021, Baldwin was holding a Colt .45-caliber pistol that fired a live round, killing Hutchins.
-At the time, they were working on the film Rust.
+At the time, they were rehearsing a scene for the Western film.

 Baldwin has maintained that Hutchins died in a tragic accident, saying he didn't intentionally fire the weapon and had no idea that it held live ammunition when the film crew gathered to rehearse a scene for the film.